itinerantfoodie/itinerantfoodie.github.io/_drafts/china-digital-nomadding.md

 WeChat Pay works for most vending machines, small restaurants, hotels, hostels and you can book train tickets, bus tickets and flights.
 Also rent bikes and hail cabs.

+WeChat Pay works in the metro in the following places:

+* Selected stops in Shenzhen
+* Everywhere in Guangzhou
+* In Chengdu you can buy a stored value card with WeChat or AliPay

 Using WeChat Secretary, you can cash in and out of WeChat Pay using bitcoin, although I can also sell you RMB for bitcoin / litecoin / dash if you ask nicely (at market rates for China)

 ### Bike Rental